 A well-defined purpose also ensures you stay focused on your message.
 For instance, if you’re informing, stick to the facts and keep your tone neutral.
 If you’re persuading, infuse your email with urgency and compelling reasons why your audience should take action now.
 Entertainment-based emails can be more playful and casual.

-Having a clear purpose will simplify the design, content, and strategy, leading to higher engagement and better outcomes for your business.
+Having a clear purpose will streamline the design, content, and strategy, leading to higher engagement and better outcomes for your business.

 2. Who’s Your Audience?